Federal Student Loans

 To be considered for a PLUS Loan, the student must complete a FAFSA.
 The parent must also complete a Federal Direct PLUS Promissory Note (MPN) online at www.studentloans.gov.
 If the parent borrowed a Direct PLUS Loan for the student at a previous college, NMC may be able to use the same MPN.
 Please notify the NMC Financial Aid Office if your parent borrower has borrowed a prior Direct PLUS Loan.

 Repayment for a Direct PLUS Loan begins within 60 days after the loan is fully disbursed.
 However, the parent borrower may defer repayment while the student is enrolled at least half-time and for an additional six months after the student is no longer enrolled at least half-time.
 Payments on a PLUS Loan may also be deferred if the parent borrower is enrolled in school at least half-time.
 Interest during these periods will be capitalized if not paid by the parent during the deferred payment period.

 NMC participates in the following loan programs funded by the U.S. Department of Health and Human Services through the Health Resources and Services Administration (HRSA).

 Nursing Student Loans are available to students enrolled in an undergraduate nursing program.
 Students must have financial need as determined by the FAFSA, and they must not have an adverse credit history.

 Nurse Faculty Loans are available to students in the Master of Science in Nursing-Nurse Educator track and students in the RN to MSN Educator program.
 Up to 85% of the loan may be cancelled if the student works as a full-time nursing faculty for a prescribed period of time after graduating from the MSN program.
-NMC requires applicants to submit a FAFSA for the first year of application, but not subsequent years.
+NMC requires applicants to submit a FAFSA each academic year for which funds are desired.
 The loan is not based on need.